 You can buy a house during and after Chapter 13 bankruptcy with FHA and VA Loans.
 Many people do not realize this.
 Even many bankruptcy attorneys do not understand that filing Chapter 13 bankruptcy doesn’t force you to remain a renter if you want to buy a home.

-FHA vs VA Loans During Chapter 13 Bankruptcy
+FHA vs. VA Loans During Chapter 13 Bankruptcy

 VA home loans offer the best deal in mortgage financing if you’re eligible.
 You don’t have monthly mortgage insurance.
 You don’t have minimum credit scores or maximum debt-to-income ratios.
-And you don’t have to make a down payment and there are no loan amount limits (although there are limits for zero down loans).
-However, VA mortgages are only available to eligible US servicemembers and veterans.
+And you don’t have to make a down payment, and there are no loan amount limits (although there are limits for zero down loans).
+Zack Hoyer is a licensed mortgage loan originator at Gustan Cho Associates and a prior member of the United States Armed Forces.
+Zack explains about VA loans:

 How Long After Chapter 13 Can I Get a Mortgage?

 Homebuyers can qualify for a VA and FHA loan one year after filing Chapter 13 Bankruptcy.
 VA and FHA mortgages have the same guidelines for qualifying during the Chapter 13 Bankruptcy repayment period.
-You need to have made 12 months of timely payments to the trustee, and you need the permission of the bankruptcy trustee.

 Do Lenders Have Different Mortgage Guidelines on Buying House During Chapter 13 Bankruptcy?